 To improve your emotional quotient, keep a firm handle on negative emotions.
 Find ways to keep stress levels under control through working out, meditation, going out for some air, and putting cold water on your face.
 All these could help you respond to situations in a more objective way.

 As for communicating with people in your division, practice the XYZ technique rather than the “You should” approach.
 Saying I feel X when you do Y in situation Z will not put a person on defensive mode compared to telling someone “you should do this or that.”

-Irrespective of your role in the workplace, having the necessary communication skills is highly sought after.
+Irrespective of your role in the workplace, having the necessary communication skills are highly sought after.
 The modern workplace is far from what it used to be –you would have to send out an e-mail, memo or report at least once a day.

 Due to the changes in the workplace to boost productivity, it’s not unusual for some members of the team to telecommute.
 With statistics saying employees who work from home are twice as satisfied as those who are required to report every day at the office.
 Many companies are thinking about adopting a more flexible environment.

 To be on top of all these changes, you should be able to communicate your thoughts verbally or in writing.
 Effective communication can eliminate misunderstanding in the workplace and it could get the message across right away.

 Your writing and speaking skills can always use some improvement.
 Take language or writing courses to boost your communication skills.

 If you happen to be in a company where the top management speaks a different language, make an effort to learn that language.